|

 fastest-growing in India’s Loan Against Property (LAP) market.
 This growth is

-driven by the increasing demand for office spaces, retail outlets, and
+driven by increasing demand for office space, retail outlets, and

-industrial properties in urban areas and tier-1 cities like Mumbai, Bengaluru,
+industrial properties in urban areas and in tier-1 cities such as Mumbai, Bengaluru,

 and Delhi.
 As businesses and start-ups continue to expand, property owners are